Cloud Backup FAQ

 Before you can use Cloud Backup, you must have the backup agent installed and running on your cloud server.
 Cloud servers with a Managed Operations service level should have this additional piece of software installed by default.
 If it is not installed, contact your Account Representative to get started.
 If you have an infrastructure-only account, you must manually install the agent by following these instructions for Linux® or Windows.

 For more information, see the Rackspace Cloud Backup introduction.

 You choose how long your backups are saved: 30 days, 60 days, or indefinitely.

-You set up your backups in the Rackspace Cloud Backup Control Panel.
+You set up your backups in the Rackspace Cloud Control Panel.

-If you need to create a new Backup, click the System you want to backup, and then the Create Backup button.
-If you already have a Backup and want to re-configure it, click the gear icon next to the Backup name and select Configure Backup.
-See our page on Configuring a Backup through Backup Actions for more information.
+If you need to create a new backup, click the System that you want to back up, and then click Create Backup.
+If you already have a backup and want to reconfigure it, click the gear icon next to the backup name and select Configure Backup.
+See Configuring a Backup through Backup Actions for more information.

-Backups can be set to run hourly, daily, weekly, or on demand (manually).
+You can set backups to run hourly, daily, weekly, or on-demand (manually).